shubhojyoti/GettingCleaningDataProject/README.md

     `For subject <id>, doing the activity <activity_name>, here are the average results for each variables: <variable1>, <variable2> .....`

+### Descriptive Variable Names

+All the variable names in the tidy dataset are long and descriptive.
+This is intentional to make the data contained in the variables obvious. e.g.

+avg_mean_time_body_acceleration_xaxis where,

+avg - Average of
+mean - Mean values (or standard deviation in case of "std") time - Time Domain (or frequency domain in case of "frequency") body - Measurements for the body movements (or "gravity" for the gravitational movement) acceleration - Linear Acceleration measurements (or angular velocity in case of "angular_velocity") xaxis - X axis measurements (or yaxis/zaxis)

 **Footnotes**

 <sup>1</sup> See "Tidy Data" by Hadley Wickham. https://github.com/hadley/tidy-data